 To further outline the benefits of ABAC vs. RBAC, according to NIST, “the ABAC engine can make an access control decision based on the assigned attributes of the requester, the assigned attributes of the object, environment conditions, and a set of policies that are specified in terms of those attributes and conditions.
 Under this arrangement policies can be created and managed without direct reference to potentially numerous users and objects, and users and objects can be provisioned without reference to policy”.

 More simplistically, with ABAC, data engineers or data stewards define users, objects, and rules independently so that the rules – rather than an administrator – make access control decisions at the time a request is made.
 Attributes are objectively assigned to users, and those attributes, rather than explicit roles, are used to define access.
-Immuta implements ABAC with no data copying, no coding, and in simple, plain English rules.
+Immuta implements ABAC with no data copying, no coding, and in simple, plain language rules.
 This is ideal for projects working to modernize analytics and enable self-service data access, and research shows that Immuta’s ABAC approach reduces policy burden by 75x.

 Connected and Disconnected Access